The one thing you want in your house to completely suck, is your vacuum. Have a clogged central vacuum that doesn’t suck? Here’s how to fix it.

-One day, after a particularly hard day of fixing up the house and searching for talented mice, I laid my weary head down on the spare room bed to take a nap.
+One day, not long after I bought my home, after a particularly hard day of fixing up the house and searching for talented mice, I laid my weary head down on the spare room bed to take a nap.
 Which in itself is highly unusual for me.
 Now I see, it was kind of divine intervention by the large appliance God in the sky.

-You see, I dreamed, (and it was one of those reallyyyyy realistic dreams where you swear it’s actually happening even though it doesn’t make sense that you wouldn’t have studied for your final exams) … that my house had central vac.
+You see, I dreamed, (and it was one of those reallyyyyy realistic dreams where you swear it’s actually happening) … that my house had central vac.
 It was hidden behind the bed in the spare room.
 In my dream.

-When I woke up, I was really excited to have had this premonition and pulled the bed away from the wall.
+When I woke up, I took a peek behind the bed in my spare room.
 No central vac.
 Not even a performing mouse.
 Just a wall.

-So, the next day I went up to Costco, bought myself a central vac kit and brought it home and installed it.
+So, the next day I went up to Costco, bought myself a central vac kit, brought it home and installed it.
 It’s really not as hard as you think.